AdobeDocs/target.en/help/main/c-activities/t-automated-personalization/automated-personalization-faq.md

 Consult the following FAQs and answers as you work with [!UICONTROL Automated Personalization] activities in [!DNL Adobe Target].

-## Can I specify a specific experience to be used as a control?
+## Can I specify a specific experience to be used as a control in an [!UICONTROL Automated Personalization] activity?

 +++See details